Knightkolla/Knightkolla/README.md

 ### QueryAgent
 - **Problem:** Slow, error-prone manual query resolution over large CSV datasets.
 - **Implementation:** Developed an agentic chatbot backend using LangGraph orchestration, Pinecone for vector retrieval, and FastAPI.
-- **Production:** Implemented caching, monitoring, and auto-retry mechanisms, increasing throughput by 3× and maintaining 90%+ answer accuracy.
+- **Production:** Implemented caching, monitoring, and auto-retry mechanisms, increasing throughput by 3× and maintaining 90%+ answer accuracy all at my internship at Caprae Capital Partners for their product SaaSquatch Leads.

 ---